LIFSHallym/LOCC/venue.md

 Taking a bus is the easiest way.
 Both ICN and GMP have a direct bus to Chuncheon.
 Bus tickets can be purchased in the arrivals level of each airport.
 Helpers in at the information booth (with an "i") can help you in multiple languages.
 Bus ticket machines can be switched to different languages.
 Chuncheon terminal will be the last station.
 Bus ticket prices are approximately 16,000KRW one-way, and will take about 2 hours.

-The South Korean train system is also excellent.
+The South Korean train system is also excellent, but does not provide a direct option.
 Station names are in Korean and English, and stop calls are in multiple languages for main lines.
 ICN and GMP connect to the Seoul Subway.
-From the airport, you should go to Seoul Station, and transfer to Youngsan Station.
-The airport to Youngsan station will cost approximately 2,000KRW.
+From the airport, take the subway (or AREX) to Seoul Station.
+Once at Seoul Station, transfer to Yongsan Station (용산역).
+The subway from the airport to Yongsan station will cost approximately 2,000KRW.
+The AREX (fast train) will cost about 10,000KRW.

-From Youngsan, I recommend taking the ITX (fast train) to Chuncheon (last stop).
+From Yongsan, we recommend taking the ITX (fast train) to Chuncheon (last stop).
 The price is 7,000KRW, and it takes approximately 1.5 hours.

+More information about travel in Korea can be found here: [http://english.visitkorea.or.kr\(http://english.visitkorea.or.kr).

 ## Arriving to Chuncheon
 If you need assistance getting to your hotel please email <a href="mailto:lifs@hallym.ac.kr">lifs@hallym.ac.kr</a>, and we will help you arrange travel.
 Please be aware that June 6th is a holiday in South Korea.
 Bus and train services will still be running.